 - Exhibiting fine art and photography

 - Choreographing dance, gymnastics, or figure skating routines

 - Conducting and documenting citizen science or original research

 - Writing and recording music

 - Designing video games

 - Oral history projects or other historical research

-This need for “additional evidence” applies most strongly to students who want to head straight to a four-year institution without transferring with an associates degree from community college, and to students who are applying to more highly selective universities or programs within universities.
+This need for "additional evidence" applies most strongly to students who want to head straight to a four-year institution without transferring with an associate degree from community college, and to students who are applying to more highly selective universities or programs within universities.

 A parent who thinks that just moving a kid through a curriculum at home during the high school years is enough to gain admission to a four-year college at 18 may end up with a disappointed teen.
 College-bound kids need relationships with other adults who can sing their praises in letters and provide that outside evidence.